initc3/ic3-website/content/events/retreat-2016.md

 location: New York City, NY
 start: 2016-05-17
 end: 2016-05-18
-summary: Our first IC3 retreat in NYC on June 17, 2016 was a great success, with more than 80 attendees from industry and academia.
+summary: Our first IC3 retreat in NYC on May 17, 2016 was a great success, with more than 80 attendees from industry and academia.
 The slides and video from the retreat are now available at the link above.
 ---

 # IC3 retreat 2016

 <img class="ui centered bordered big image" src="../images/retreat/logo.png">

-Our first IC3 retreat in NYC on June 17, 2016 was a great success, with more than 80 attendees from industry and academia.
+Our first IC3 retreat in NYC on May 17, 2016 was a great success, with more than 80 attendees from industry and academia.
 The slides and video from the retreat are now available.

 ## Schedule